stateful/runme/CONTRIBUTING.md

 You will need to have a `go` installation - ideally compatible with the project's current go version (see [go.mod](/go.mod)).

+## Development

 To install required CLI tools for development, use the `make install/dev` command.

+Like many complex go projects, this project uses a variety of linting tools to ensure code quality and prevent regressions!

+### Linting

+The main linter (revive) can be run with `make lint`.

+The rest of the project's linting suite can be run with `pre-commit run --files */**`.

+### Testing

+Tests are run with go's default test runner.
+So, for example, you can run all tests with `go test ./...`.

 ## Build Overview